 - On air-dried hair, section offside where you want braids to be.

 - Create 4 cornrow braids from the front to just behind the ear.
 Secure braids with a clear elastic.

 - Spritz the rest of the hair with water and apply a curl cream.

 - Allow hair to air dry and fluff curls as desired.

 - Finish with a medium-hold hairspray.

-Try Moroccan Oils Luminous Hairspray in medium for a flexible hold hairspray with tons of shine.
-This less dramatic mohawk style will work for all face shapes.
+Try Moroccan Oils Luminous Hairspray in the medium for a flexible hold hairspray with tons of shine.
+This less dramatic mohawk African hairstyle will work for all face shapes.